Brandon Brown (he/him/his)

-Brandon previously oversaw The Mind Trust’s three education incubators as Senior Vice President for Education Innovation.
-In this capacity, he primarily focused on The Mind Trust’s Innovation School Fellowship, a unique partnership with the Indianapolis Public Schools (IPS) to incubate excellent Innovation Network Schools that serve all students well.
+He formerly served as The Mind Trust’s Senior Vice President for Education Innovation, primarily focusing on The Mind Trust’s Innovation School Fellowship, a unique partnership with Indianapolis Public Schools (IPS) to incubate excellent Innovation Network Schools that serve all students well.

-Brandon Brown joined The Mind Trust after three years of service as the City of Indianapolis’ charter schools director under Mayor Greg Ballard.
+Before joining The Mind Trust, Brandon served as the city of Indianapolis’ charter schools director under former Mayor Greg Ballard.
 As charter schools director from 2012 to 2015, Brandon oversaw 35 charter schools and four turnaround schools serving nearly 15,000 students.
 Also under his watch, the Mayor’s Office opened 15 new charter schools and gained oversight of four turnaround schools.
-According to a 2015 Stanford University study, students attending Mayor-sponsored charter schools gained an additional two to three months of learning each school year as compared to their traditional public school peers.
+He also served in several leadership roles with Teach For America, including managing director of community partnerships in the Indianapolis office.

 Brandon was previously a Teach for America corps member and taught English at Carnahan High School in St. Louis.
 Brandon was selected by Indianapolis Business Journal for its “40 Under 40” class in 2019.

 He earned his bachelor’s degree from Washington University in St. Louis and master’s degree in secondary education from the University of Missouri-St. Louis.

 He currently serves on the community advisory committee for the Indianapolis eLearning Fund and is a board member for the Greater Indianapolis Progress Committee.
 He has been an advisory board member for Teach Plus-Indianapolis; statewide council member for the Indiana Center for Family, School, and Community Partnerships; and member of the Central Indiana Education Alliance.